GPIO 15 (UART Receive)

 - Wiring Pi pin 16

-UART can also be extremely useful if you want to talk to Arduino or Propeller boards from your Pi, but you must make sure you disable the Serial Console in raspi-config first.
+UART can be used to talk to Serial GPS modules or sensors such as the PM5003, but you must make sure you disable the Serial Console in raspi-config first.

 On the Pi 3 and 4 the UART is, by default, used for Bluetooth and you may need to add "dtoverlay=miniuart-bt" to "/boot/config.txt" to achieve a stable.